What is the best part about adopting a child in Georgia?

 Once custody is transferred via Surrender documents, the custodial agent receives placement of child or consents to placement via Power of Attorney to another agent (e.g., adoptive family).

-Is there a period in which birth parents can revoke consent for adoption in Georgia?
+Is there a period in which birth parents can revoke consent for adoption?

 Birth parents have the right to revoke their consent for adoption within 10 days of signing the Surrender documents.
 They must provide written notice to the agent specified in the surrender.
 The tenth day cannot fall on Saturday, Sunday, or legal holiday and would fall to the next legal business day.

-If utilizing an adoption agency, at least 2 post-placement reports are required by licensing regulations prior to filing the petition for adoption.
+If utilizing an adoption agency, at least 2 post-placement reports are required by licensing regulations before filing the petition for adoption.

 If 90 days pass between filing the petition and finalization, more post-placement reports will be required.